braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 ![][4]

 {% alert note %}
-To enable email capture in-app messages, your SDK integration must supply the `allowUserSuppliedJavascript` initialization option to Braze, e.g. `appboy.initialize('YOUR-API_KEY', {allowUserSuppliedJavascript: true})`.
+To enable email capture in-app messages, your SDK integration must supply the `allowUserSuppliedJavascript` initialization option to Braze, e.g. `braze.initialize('YOUR-API_KEY', {allowUserSuppliedJavascript: true})`.
 This is for security reasons since HTML in-app messages can execute JavaScript, so we require a site maintainer to enable them.
 {% endalert %}

 ### Step 2: Customize the form {#customizable-features}